michiganhackers/spotify-open-source-proj/README.md

 > **./pg_startup.sh**

 This should spin up a docker container preset for postgresql that you will use for development of the application.

-**More setup instructions to come once database schema is created**

 ### Next.js Application Setup